nt9142/webchat/README.md

 # Attention
 This project uses
 [fetch](https://developer.mozilla.org/en/docs/Web/API/Fetch_API).
 Because of it WebChat might not work in some browsers.
-If you want to improve browser support you can add [fetch polyfill](https://github.com/github/fetch).
+If you want to improve browser support you can add the [fetch polyfill](https://github.com/github/fetch).
 But it's still working in Google Chrome without it :)

 # Requirements
 * npm v2.14.20